 Hopefully, this gives you ideas on how to improve your organization.
 So, to help you, I am breaking down these sections below to provide you with even more in-depth tips and tricks.
 We are going to start with the dreaded filing cabinet systems.

 How do you establish a color coding organizing system?

-After you decide on what area you want to improve in your home or office, determine what color pertains to what person, object, task, or purpose.
+After deciding what area you want to improve in your home or office, determine what color pertains to what person, object, task, or purpose.
 Each color should be unique from the other colors and should be used for one purpose.
 You can, however, use the same color for a different area or project.
 I find that it helps to have separate sets of color-coding supplies for the different areas that you color code.
 For example, I have a different set of colored highlighters in my office for my weekly calendar.
 And in the kitchen, I use a separate set of highlighters (mind you, they are the same colors) stored in my junk drawer.
 A little planning will help you get your organizing system installed correctly.

 To help you organize your space with color, below, I am sharing examples of how you can organize the different areas of your home and office with color.
 Let's begin.
 Feel free to visit the other experts that added their tips to this post.

 How to color code a long-term or short-term filing cabinet?

 First, let's start with the easy one, the filing cabinet.
 Use the color green to represent money.
 Anything money-related, use the color green hanging or manilla folder.
 I wrote a blog post about how to help you organize your billing station, feel free to visit the post here: WHAT TO KEEP IN YOUR BILL PAYING STATION

 Each folder will hold papers that are alike.
 Remember: be more general in your similar groups, but not too specific.

-How to color code those highly sensitive documents?
+How do you color code highly sensitive documents?